tonymullen/ups-website/src/partials/f16ics/hw/hw3-description.html.md

 Now that we know about the Scanner class, we can finally write interactive programs!
 This week we'll mix some input with some string processing, toss in a bit of randomness, and produce a program that generates faux user names and suggested passwords for users, based on their inputs.
 Here you'll find the [starter code for this assignment](http://mathcs.pugetsound.edu/~tmullen/ics/hw3.zip).

-### Submission

-Compress the full project directory for the completed assignment into a zip file and upload it to the [Moodle page for the assignment](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=318510).

 ### The Assignment